-18. Even though Defendants operate under multiple fictitious names, there are numerous similarities among the Defendants' Internet Stores.
+24. Even though Defendants operate under multiple fictitious names, there are numerous similarities among the Defendants' Internet Stores.
 For example, some of the Defendants' websites have identical layouts, even though different aliases were used to register their respective domain names.
 In addition, the counterfeit products for sale in the Defendants' Internet Stores bear similarities and indicia of being related to one another, suggesting that the counterfeit products were manufactured by a common source and that Defendants are interrelated.
 The Defendants' Internet Stores also include other notable common features, including use of the same domain name registration patterns, unique shopping cart platforms, similar payment and check-out methods, meta data, illegitimate SEO tactics, HTML user-defined variables, domain redirection, lack of contact information, identically or similarly priced items and volume sales discounts, similar hosting services, similar name servers, and the use of the same text and images.

-19. In addition to operating under multiple fictitious names, Defendants in this case and defendants in other similar cases against online counterfeiters use a variety of other common tactics to evade enforcement efforts.
+25. In addition to operating under multiple fictitious names, Defendants in this case and defendants in other similar cases against online counterfeiters use a variety of other common tactics to evade enforcement efforts.
 For example, when counterfeiters like Defendants receive notice of a lawsuit they will often register new domain names or online marketplace accounts under new aliases and move website hosting to rogue servers located outside the United States once notice of a lawsuit is received.
 Rogue servers are notorious for ignoring take down demands sent by brand owners.
 Counterfeiters will also ship products in small quantities via international mail to minimize detection by U.S. Customs and Border Protection.
 A 2012 U.S. Customs and Border Protection report on seizure statistics indicated that the Internet has fueled "explosive growth" in the number of small packages of counterfeit goods shipped through the mail and express carriers.

-20. Further, counterfeiters such as Defendants typically operate multiple credit card merchant and Wish and Alipay accounts behind layers of payment gateways so that they can continue to operate in spite of Plaintiff's enforcement efforts.
-Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their Wish and Alipay accounts to off-shore bank accounts outside the jurisdiction of this Court.
-Indeed, analysis of Wish and Alipay transaction logs from prior similar cases indicate that offshore counterfeiters regularly move funds from U.S.-based Wish and Alipay accounts to China-based bank accounts outside the jurisdiction of this Court.
+26. Further, counterfeiters such as Defendants typically operate multiple credit card merchant and Wish, Amazon, Alipay, Alibaba and Walmart accounts behind layers of payment gateways so that they can continue to operate in spite of Plaintiff's enforcement efforts.
+Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from Wish, Amazon, Alipay, Alibaba and Walmart accounts to off-shore bank accounts outside the jurisdiction of this Court.
+Indeed, analysis of Wish, Amazon, Alipay, Alibaba and Walmart transaction logs from prior similar cases indicate that offshore counterfeiters regularly move funds from U.S.-based Wish, Amazon, Alipay, Alibaba and Walmart accounts to China-based bank accounts outside the jurisdiction of this Court.